jokester01au/coffeescript-eclipse/README.md

 and do some refresh (and possibly become project owner), we will include CoffeeScript Editor into Nodeclipse distributions.

-In August 2013 0.3.0 refresh version was released, with no new features, except for icon and igration maven/tycho build.
+In August 2013 0.3.0 refresh version was released, with no new features, except for icon and migration to maven/tycho build.

 Old issues <https://github.com/adamschmideg/coffeescript-eclipse/issues?state=open>, and <https://bitbucket.org/adamschmideg/coffeescript-eclipse/issues?status=new&status=open>